Senza Fine (Without End)

 I am not and I have never been fond of love songs because most of them are just sentimental and clueless: love is everywhere but in their sirupy and phoney lyrics; sometimes the music is good and I would rather hear the tune without words, but in most cases even the music irritates me.

 Senza fine and Il cielo in una stanza are two notable exceptions because the music is great and the lyrics are simple, deep and really heartfelt; the latter was released in 1960 and was the first successful "serious" song in Mina's career.
-Mina is a great singer and I certainly will not deny it, nevertheless she is not among my favourite ones and I prefer Gino Paoli's own version of Il cielo in una stanza: his voice and for the simple, true and deep feelings he put in it.
+Mina is a great singer and I certainly will not deny it, nevertheless she is not among my favourite ones and I prefer Gino Paoli's own version of Il cielo in una stanza: his voice and the simple, true and deep feelings he put in his songs are more meaningful and appealing than Mina's emphatic vocal performance.

 Senza fine sung by Ornella Vanoni in 1968 and by Gino Paoli in 1965.